iLib-js/ilib-loctool-webos-appinfo-json/README.md

 ## Release Notes
 v1.2.4
 * Changed en-US translation data to be located in the resource root directory
+* Fixed to generate `ilibmanifest.json` file properly in the nested project localization case.

 v1.2.3
 * Fixed not to generate `ilibmanifest.json` when the content is empty.